 Taking the Auction Business Online

 In January 2015, I moved to Cheyenne, Wyoming to pursue the auction business full time.
 I have opened a new branch of our company called Wears Auctioneering WEST.
-I have since moved back to Iowa and have taken over the online division of our company even more into the western states.
+I have since moved back to Idaho and have expanded the online division of our company even more into the western states.
 To learn more about our business, go to www.wearsauctioneering.com, www.wearswest.com or www.wyauction.com.

 To contact Emily about hosting an auction for your charity, fundraiser or event - send her a message through the contact page.